 “Absolutely true!
 If you want to achieve something in life, you have to verbalize it, put it out there and tell people so they hold you accountable.

-At least that’s what I was always told from wise folks, research and books.
+At least that’s what I was always told from wise folks, research, and books.
 It seems that the second you conjure up a dream, the next logical step is to figure out your “dream pr plan” or decide how you can best inform the masses.
-No secrets involved.
+No secrets are involved.

 I’ve done the “spread-the-dream-like-wildfire approach” before.
 Has it worked?
 Yes, but you can surely pinpoint a time you told the world how great you were going to be and it never happened.